sukanyaJoy/nodejs/README.md

 in the terminal in IntelliJ
 >npm install connect --> go on the internet and fine a package in the directory, node_modules has created and connect file
+<
+#16 Express --> node.js web's framework
+a lot of functionality that we can use, structures of project files, folders in IntelliJ under Node.js and NPM --> Node.js Express App
+//give the project name,
+// select tempate enineer --> EJS
+in bin folder and click www--> modules dependencies --> create server, files, the core behind project download additional modules public that user can stores, images, javascripts, stylesheets route brains for each pages right click and run-->localhost:3000 --> Express text
+#17 stack track errors handlers
+#18 .ejs = embedded javascript --> html+javascript
+syntax variable name <%= title %> with equal sign using for variable in express
+<% %> --> plain javascript no equal sign=
+user-> reqiest = index.js ==> homepage --> index as view in index.ejs  passing additional variable
+title == express